carbon-aware/docs/docs/index.md

 ### Integrations

 - [Prefect](integrations/prefect/index.md) - An easy-to-use integration for adding carbon-aware delays to your Prefect flows and tasks
+- [Airflow](integrations/airflow/index.md) - An easy-to-use integration for adding carbon-aware delays to your Airflow DAGs

 ## Getting Started